Dropout Idol Fruit Tart: Manga

-Volume list
+Volumes

 Anime

 The 12-episode anime television series adaptation was announced in the May issue of Manga Time Kirara Carat on March 28, 2019.
 The series was animated by Feel and directed by Keiichiro Kawaguchi, with Kawaguchi and Tatsuya Takahashi handling series composition, and Sumie Kinoshita designing the characters.
 Monaca composed the series' music.
 It was set to premiere in July 2020, but it was delayed until October 2020 due to the COVID-19 pandemic.
 Hiyori Nitta, Risa Kubota, Haruka Shiraishi, Reina Kondō, and Kyōka Moriya performed the opening theme song "Kibō Darake no Everyday!", as well as the ending theme song "Wonder!" as their characters.
 The series aired from October 12 to December 28, 2020 on AT-X and other channels.

 Funimation acquired the series and streamed it on its website in North America and the British Isles, and on AnimeLab in Australia and New Zealand.
 On October 17, 2021, Funimation announced that the series would receive an English dub, which premiered the following day.

-Episode list
+Episodes

 Video game

 Characters from the series appear alongside other Manga Time Kirara characters in the 2020 mobile RPG, Kirara Fantasia.